Impact of the COVID-19 pandemic on television in the United States: Award shows

-On January 5, 2021, the 63rd Annual Grammy Awards were postponed from January 31 to March 14, due to the number of Covid cases in the Los Angeles area.
+On January 5, 2021, the 63rd Annual Grammy Awards were postponed from January 31 to March 14 due to the COVID-19 situation in Los Angeles.
 The ceremony featured a mix of live and pre-recorded segments and was filmed without an audience at the Los Angeles Convention Center.
-It used five different stages in a circular arrangement, which producer Ben Winston stated was inspired by the British music program Later... with Jools Holland.
+It used five different stages in a circular arrangement, which producer Ben Winston stated was inspired by the British series Later... with Jools Holland.

 The 93rd Academy Awards were postponed from February to April due to the impact of the pandemic on the film industry; the ceremony was re-located to Union Station's historic ticket hall, with a limited number of participants in the hall at any one time, and some appearing remotely from other locations.
-The 78th Golden Globe Awards, also postponed, took the Oscars' original date, and featured in-person attendance at New York's Rainbow Room, in addition to its traditional home of The Beverly Hilton in Los Angeles (with Tina Fey and Amy Poehler co-hosting from the two locations respectively), and some participants appearing remotely.
+The 78th Golden Globe Awards, also postponed, took the Oscars' original date, and featured in-person attendance at both its traditional home of The Beverly Hilton in Los Angeles, and New York's Rainbow Room (with Tina Fey and Amy Poehler co-hosting from the two locations respectively), and some participants appearing remotely.

 On May 26, 2021, it was announced that the 74th Tony Awards would be held on September 26, 2021, with the Winter Garden Theatre announced as the venue that August.
 The CBS primetime broadcast was retooled as a two-hour concert special paying tribute to the reopening of Broadway shows, along with the presentations for the top awards of Best Musical, Best Revival of a Play, and Best Play.
-The rest of the individual award presentations were held during a two-hour segment that streamed exclusively on Paramount+.
+The rest of the individual award presentations were held during a two-hour pre-show that streamed on Paramount+.

 The 73rd Primetime Emmy Awards were initially to take place inside the Microsoft Theater at L.A.
 Live.
-However, due to concerns over the Delta variant, CBS and the academy announced that the ceremony would be held at the Event Deck, a hybrid indoor-outdoor venue within the L.A.
+However, due to concerns over the Delta variant, CBS and the Academy announced that the ceremony would be held at the Event Deck, a hybrid indoor-outdoor venue within the L.A.
 Live complex.
 The ceremony was largely held inside a tent with upwards of 800 people inside; presenter Seth Rogen jokingly commented on-air that "they said this would be outdoors.
 It's not.
 We're in a hermetically sealed tent.
 They lied to us."
-Host Cedric the Entertainer later noted that all attendees were required to be fully vaccinated in order to attend, and that "I did not have a reaction like Nicki Minaj's cousin's friend."
-The ceremony was produced in accordance with Los Angeles regulations for film and television productions.
+Host Cedric the Entertainer later noted that all attendees were required to be fully vaccinated to attend, and that "I did not have a reaction like Nicki Minaj's cousin's friend."
+The ceremony was produced under Los Angeles regulations for film and television productions.